chtsai0105/plate_image_processing/README.md

 # Autocrop

-A opencv based python script that used to crop out the 96-well colonies on a big agar plate.
+A opencv based python script that used to crop out the 96-well colonies on a petri dish.

 ## Usage

-Use `python autocrop.py --help` to see more details.
+Use `python AUTOCROP --help` to see more details.

 ```
 positional arguments:
   image                 Image that contains colony plates.